Vchitect/Latte/docs/datasets_evaluation.md

 ## Evaluation

 We follow [StyleGAN-V](https://github.com/universome/stylegan-v) to measure the quality of the generated video.
 The code for calculating the relevant metrics is located in [tools](../tools/) folder.
-To measure the quantitative metrics of your generated results, you need to put all the videos from real data into a folder and turn them into video frames (the same goes for fake data).
+To measure the quantitative metrics of your generated results, you need to put all the videos from real data into a folder, turn them into video frames and do `center-crop-resize-256` (the same goes for fake data).
 Then you can run the following command on one GPU:

 ```bash
 # cd Latte